Duration: c. 90 minutes

 This large-scale processional performance inspired by the centenary of the Representation of the People Act celebrates local and global stories of women and their continuing struggle for equality and human rights.

-A giant woman puppet arrives in Woolwich, accompanied by the beautiful spirit of the Bird of Freedom, representing an eternal dream of equality.
+A giant woman puppet arrives in Woolwich, accompanied by the beautiful spirit of the Bird of Freedom.
 She has travelled a long way, gathering the stories of women on her journey across the world.
 As she explores, she learns about the dreams and struggles of some of the diverse women – past and present – who have contributed to the story of Woolwich.

 Who do you think should be celebrated?
-It can be any woman with a connection to Woolwich.
+It can be any woman, including those who identify as women or non-binary, with a connection to Woolwich.

 To make your nomination, send a photo of your nominee and tell us why she should be celebrated in 50 words or less.